SAMatcher: Co-Visibility Modeling with Segment Anything for Robust Feature Matching

 Abstract

-Reliable correspondence estimation is a long-standing problem in computer vision and a critical component of applications such as Structure from Motion, visual localization, and image registration.
-While recent learning-based approaches have substantially improved local feature descriptiveness, most methods still rely on implicit assumptions about shared visual content across views, leading to brittle behavior when spatial support, semantic context, or visibility patterns diverge between images.
+Reliable correspondence estimation is a fundamental problem in image processing, underpinning a wide range of applications such as Structure from Motion, visual localization, and image registration.
+While recent learning-based approaches have substantially improved the representation capability of local features, most methods still operate primarily at the pixel or patch level.
+As a result, they lack explicit mechanisms to model regions that are jointly visible across views, leading to brittle behavior when spatial support, semantic context, or visibility patterns vary between images.
 We propose SAMatcher, a novel feature matching framework that formulates correspondence estimation through explicit co-visibility modeling.
-Rather than directly establishing point-wise matching from local appearance, SAMatcher first predicts consistent region masks and bounding boxes within a shared cross-view semantic space, serve as structured priors to guide and regularize correspondence estimation.
-SAMatcher employs a symmetric cross-view interaction mechanism that treats paired images as interacting token sequences, enabling bidirectional semantic alignment and selective reinforcement of jointly supported regions.
-Based on this formulation, a reliability-aware supervision strategy jointly constrains region segmentation and geometric localization, enforcing cross-view consistency during training.
-Extensive experiments on challenging benchmarks demonstrate that SAMatcher significantly improves correspondence robustness under large-scale and viewpoint variations.
-Beyond quantitative gains, our results indicate that monocular visual foundation models can be systematically extended to multi-view correspondence estimation when co-visibility is explicitly modeled, offering new insights for fusion-based visual understanding.
+Rather than directly establishing point-wise correspondences from local appearance, SAMatcher first predicts consistent co-visible region masks and bounding boxes within a shared cross-view representation space, serving as structured priors to guide and regularize matching.
+The framework builds upon the Segment Anything Model (SAM) and introduces a symmetric cross-view interaction mechanism that treats paired images as interacting token sequences, enabling bidirectional semantic alignment and the discovery of jointly supported regions.
+To jointly optimize region segmentation and geometric localization, we introduce a unified supervision scheme that combines point-sampled mask learning with box regression and mask--box consistency constraints, enforcing cross-view coherence during training.
+Extensive experiments on challenging benchmarks demonstrate that SAMatcher significantly improves robustness under large-scale geometric and viewpoint variations.
+These results suggest that monocular visual foundation models can be systematically extended to multi-view correspondence estimation through explicit co-visibility modeling, providing a new perspective on structured representation learning for image matching.